cherry51015/Levi-legal_AI_assistant/README.md

 * **Advice-seeking queries** ("what should I do," "can I sue for this") are intercepted by keyword-based detection (`is_advice_request()`) and redirected to consult a licensed professional, rather than answered at all.
 * **Out-of-context queries** relative to a loaded document are flagged (`is_out_of_context()`) so the response is clearly marked as general knowledge, not a claim about the user's document.

-**Current implementation status, honestly:** this full routing logic is implemented and working in the CLI (`llm.py`).
-The FastAPI `/chat` endpoint does not yet apply the same routing — it currently treats every query as document-QA over the full uploaded text.
-Advice-detection and the "safe by design" prompt constraints in `_ask_gemini_single()` apply regardless of entry point, since they're inside `ask_gemini()` itself.

 ---

 ## 🧪 Evaluation Framework